amit-samnani/MyWorkStation/README.md

 # MyWorkStation
-This is my personal project`s repository.
+This is my personal repository.
-This repository include practise project and new implementation part. it does not specify any particular technology. it can be include any number of project.
+This repository include practise project and new implementation part. it can be include any number of project.